Highly rated local moving companies for Myrtle Beach to Cleveland moves

 - Cleveland’s population is about 944% greater than Myrtle Beach.

-- Cleveland's public transportation has a score of 8 out of 10 versus Myrtle Beach's lower score of 2.
+- Cleveland’s public transportation score of 8 out of 10 is higher than Myrtle Beach’s score of 2.

 - Cleveland is more walkable than Myrtle Beach with a score of 57 out of 100 vs Myrtle Beach’s 43 out of 100.

-- Both Cleveland and Myrtle Beach have the same bike-friendliness score of 54 out of 100, meaning Cleveland is about as safe for cyclists as Myrtle Beach.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Cleveland and Myrtle Beach have similar bike-friendliness scores (54 vs 52), meaning Cleveland is about as safe for cyclists as Myrtle Beach.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Cleveland’s crime rate is higher than Myrtle Beach with a score of 63.41 compared to Myrtle Beach’s 58.06.
 This means that Cleveland neighborhoods are safer than 63.41% of all U.S. neighborhoods, and Myrtle Beach neighborhoods are safer than 58.06%.